neuvector/docs/user/pages/05.policy/07.filerules/docs.md

 ---

 ### Policy: File Access Rules
+There are two types of Process/File protections in NeuVector.
+One is Zero-drift, where allowed process and file activity are automatically determined based on the container image, and second is a behavioral learning based.
+Each can be customized (rules added manually) if desired.

 NeuVector has built-in detection of suspicious file system activity.
 Sensitive files in containers normally do not change at run-time.
 By modifying the content of the sensitive files, an attacker can gain unauthorized privileges, such as in the Dirty-Cow linux kernel attack, or damage the system’s integrity, for example by manipulating the /etc/hosts file.
 Most containers don't run in read-only mode.
 Any suspicious activity in containers, hosts, or the NeuVector Enforcer container itself will be detected and logged into Notifications -> Security Events.

+#### Zero-drift File Protection
+This is the default mode for process and file protections.
+Zero-drift automatically allows only processes which originate from the parent process that is in the original container image, and does not allow file updates or new files to be installed.
+When in Discover or Monitor mode, zero-drift will alert on any suspicious process or file activity.
+In Protect mode, it will block such activity.
+Zero-drift does not require file activity to be added to an allow-list.
+Disabling zero-drift for a group will cause the process and file rules listed for the group to take effect instead.

+The ability to enable/disable zero-drift mode is in the console in Policy -> Groups.
+Multiple groups can be selected to toggle this setting for all selected groups.

+#### Basic File Protections
 If a package installation is detected, an automatic re-scan of the container or host will be triggered to detect any vulnerabilities, IF auto-scan has been enabled in Security Risks -> Vulnerabilities.

 In addition to monitoring predefined files/directories, users can add custom files/directories to be monitored, and block such files/directories from being modified.